tenkabuto/aphorisms/manuscript/chapter1.md

 ## Communication
 > A dialogue is more than an exchange of monologues.

+> Man does not communicate as well as he thinks he does.

 ## Contradicting Ourselves
 > We speak of science but listen for magic.